 Osceola is a tiny city located in the state of Missouri.
-With a population of 954 people and just one neighborhood, Osceola is the 361st largest community in Missouri.
-Osceola has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 971 people and just one neighborhood, Osceola is the 361st largest community in Missouri.
+Much of the housing stock in Osceola was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Osceola isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Osceola are a mix of both white- and blue-collar jobs.
 Overall, Osceola is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Osceola who work in management occupations (11.99%), maintenance occupations (11.36%), and healthcare (9.78%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.41% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Osceola telecommute to their jobs.
+Overall, about 10.41% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Osceola doesn't have a public transportation system that people use for their commute.